-The Catskills lie at the intersection of three Native American territories which overlap:
+The modern Catskills region lies at the intersection of three Native American territories which overlap:

 - Haudenosaunee (ho-dee-no-SHOW-nee) who we used to call the Iroquois (comprised of the Mohawk, Oneida, Onondaga, Cayuga, and Seneca) — most of the Catskill Park lies within Haudenosaunee territory which covers the northern and western Catskills

 - Mohican (mo-HEE-kan) — includes the northeastern Catskills starting in Spruceton Valley